JavaZakariae/Linux-commands/README.md

 - `kill 1245` kill the process with the pid 1234, you should be able to kill a process only if youa are the owner of that process.
 - `kill -9 5678`: forcing to kill the process with sigkill signal.
 - `killall vim`: killing all the vim process.
+- `kill -l`: print all the signals that we can use to kill a process.

 ## Network linux commands
 - `hostname`: to print the name of the host, with `-d` option it prints the domain name which the machine belongs to, with `-f` option, it prints the fully qualified domaine name, with -`i`, it prints the ip address of the machine.